elsei123/BattleshipGame/README.md

 - __Cross-Platform Execution:__ The game has been tested on different operating systems such as Windows, macOS, and Linux to ensure compatibility.

-- __Input Validation:__ We tested valid inputs (alphabetic letters) and invalid inputs (numbers, symbols, multiple letters) to ensure the game responds correctly.
+- __Input Validation:__ I tested valid inputs (alphabetic letters) and invalid inputs (numbers, symbols, multiple letters) to ensure the game responds correctly.

-- __Hint Display:__ We verified that hints are displayed correctly after incorrect guesses, helping the player to guess the word.
+- __Hint Display:__ I verified that hints are displayed correctly after incorrect guesses, helping the player to guess the word.

-- __End Game Messages:__ We confirmed that the game ends correctly with a victory or defeat message, depending on the player's performance.
+- __End Game Messages:__ I confirmed that the game ends correctly with a victory or defeat message, depending on the player's performance.

+## Bugs

-### Test Results
+### solved Bugs

 - __Guess Validation:__ Fixed an issue where non-alphabetic characters were accepted as guesses.